Ahmedmahy/Getting-and-cleaning-data-assignment/README.md

 ## Raw data description

 x_data contained 10299 rows and  66 columns

 y_data contained 10299 rows and  1 column

 there are 561 features

+A full description of the data used in this project can be found at The UCI Machine Learning Repository here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Script details